brrradley/brrradley/README.md

 **A MASSIVE THANK YOU** 🙏🏼 to Alyzande Renard ([@Alyzande](https://github.com/Alyzande)), Neil Bizzle ([@NBizzle](https://github.com/NBizzell)), Colin Smith ([@compinschools](https://github.com/compinschools)) and Ben Artha & Ilana Black from The Developer Academy ([@TDAWebDevBootcamp](https://github.com/TDAWebDevBootcamp)) where I've learnt Agile methods and modern web development skills in JS, OOP and MERN stack.

 ---
+## Currently

-#### Currently working on a new portfolio (amongst other projects)
+#### New portfolio
-* Looking to create frontend with HTML, SCSS, JS and React.
+* Frontend with HTML, SCSS, JS with React framework.
-* The backend will be Node, Express & some API with NoSQL database (at some point).
-* *all hosted on a CentOS cloud server from DigitalOcean.*

-My vision is to design it professionally but with some cool aspects - clever styling and JS.
-I want to include something that's a little different, something to remember me 🔮
+* Studying how to deploy this on my CentOS server.
+I think i just need Node installed on the server?
+TBC.

+#### Studies
+* PHP courses.
+With help from tutorials from Traversy Media (& others).
+* Docker for Beginners - Udemy course.
+* Tailwind.

 ---
 ### Skills